-Maarten Krol is an associate professor in integrated water modelling.
+Maarten Krol is an associate professor in integrated water modelling, with Ius Promovendi.
 He holds a MSc and PhD in mathematical physics from Utrecht University, and has worked as a researcher at the National Institute of Public Health and the Environment (RIVM, Bilthoven, Netherlands), the Potsdam Institute for Climate Impact Research (PIK, Potsdam, Germany) and the Universidade Federal do Ceará (UFC, Fortaleza, Brazil).
 He joined the University of Twente in 2003 and since contributed to research and education of Civil Engineering and Management.

 Water management is about matching natural physical processes and societal aspiration that go along with claims on water systems.
 From his background in integrated assessment modelling and mathematical physics, Krol is interested in using simulation approaches and scenario analysis to gain insights in this match.
 At RIVM, he was main modeller in the IMAGE project on global and climate change, resulting in much-cited publications, contributions to IPCC reports and policy reports supporting Dutch representatives in climate negotiations.
 At PIK and UFC, he was principal investigator in a large bilateral German-Brazilian programme on drought in Northeastern Brazil in the context of climate change, editor of a book on the programme and contributing to policy advice to the State Government of Ceará on drought management.
-At UT he was principal investigator in a European project on water savings in irrigation and currently contributes to a European project on the water-land-energy-food nexus in EU policies.
+At UT he was principal investigator in, among others, European projects on water savings in irrigation and on the water-land-energy-food nexus in EU policies.